 Here are four types of Biblical Love

-1. Phillia Love – A love that is affectionate but not romantic.
-This love is usually shared between family and friends.
+- Philia Love: This type of love is affectionate but not romantic, typically shared between family and friends.

-2. Eros love – A love that is romantic between a man and woman.
+- Eros Love: Eros love signifies romantic love between a man and a woman.

-3. Philautia Love – Is a love and respect we should have for ourselves and the Holy Spirit indwelling within us.
+- Philautia Love: Philautia love involves the love and respect we should have for ourselves and the Holy Spirit indwelling within us.

 Though love has 4 letters it is not the shortest word in the Bible.
 Regardless of size, love is one of the most powerful words.
 Love is also not the most used word in the Bible – Lord and God are the most common words in the Bible.